The Warship and Workhorse of the Athenian Empire

 ~ Oracle of Delphi in Herodotus Histories 7.140

-Persian King Darius' army had been turned back at the epic battle of Marathon in 490 BCE; now, ten years later, Xerxes son of Darius was returning to Greece with an even larger army and navy to finish the job.
-In Greece's most dire hour, Athens sent messengers to the Oracle of Delphi and were told, in essence: run for the hills, all is lost.
-Refusing to give up, they sent to the oracle a second time and received the cryptic verses translated above.
+Persian King Darius' army had been turned back at the epic battle of Marathon in 490 BCE; now, ten years later, Xerxes son of Darius returned to Greece with an even larger force to finish the job.
+In Greece's darkest hour, Athens sent messengers to the Oracle of Delphi and were told, in essence: run for the hills, all is lost.
+Refusing to give up, they sent word to the oracle a second time and received the cryptic verses translated above.

 What was the wooden wall on which their hopes depended?
 Some thought it meant a city stockade, while others guessed it meant a ship.
 In the end, the ship theory prevailed.
-The statesman Themistocles persuaded his fellow citizens to abandon Athens to the sack of the Persian army and build 100 triremes for a counter-offensive.
+The statesman Themistocles persuaded his fellow citizens to abandon Athens to be sacked by the Persian army and build 100 triremes for a counter-offensive.
 At "divine Salamis," fast-moving Athenian triremes destroyed Xerxes' fleet, and the impoverished Persian army was finished off at Plataea in 479.

-When the Persian threat dwindled, Athens turned its fleet against its own allies to keep them in line and keep tribute flowing.
-Sparta, which had had formed its own League in the southern part of Greece known as the Peloponnese, went to war against Athens and her allies, and the rest of the fifth century was spent fighting it out in a battle between sea and land powers.
+When the Persian threat dwindled, Athens turned its fleet against its own allies to keep them in line and keep the tribute flowing.
+Sparta, which had had formed its own League in the southern part of Greece known as the Peloponnese, went to war against Athens and her allies, and the rest of the fifth century was spent fighting a fierce battle between sea and land powers.
 In the end, Sparta mustered its own fleet and cut off the overseas grain imports on which Athens depended.
-The killing blow came when Sparta's fleet under the generalship of Lysander destroyed 168 of Athens' ships and captured some 3-4000 sailors at the battle of Aegospotami.
-The Athenians were starved out and surrendered to the Spartans in 404BCE.
+The killing blow came when Sparta's fleet, under the generalship of Lysander, destroyed 168 of Athens' ships and captured between three to four thousand sailors at the battle of Aegospotami.
+The Athenians were starved and eventually surrendered to the Spartans in 404BCE.
 All of Greece was weakened by the conflict, and the stage was set for the rise to power of Philip of Macedon just to the north and his mighty son, Alexander the Great.

 Throughout the fifth century, fast-moving triremes served as chariots of the sea, outmaneuvering the Persians' heavier warships, ramming and sinking supply ships and troop convoys, and providing swift military aid to besieged islands.
 They were the wooden wall of the cradle of democracy -- and of empire.